boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

 This document uses the following terms:

+Bearer:
+: A physical or logical link that connects a customer node (or site) to a provider network.
+A bearer can be a wireless or wired link.
+One or multiple technologies can be used to build a bearer.
+The bearer type can be specified by a customer.
+: The operator allocates a unique bearer reference to identify a bearer within its network (e.g., customer line identifier).
+Such a reference can be retrieved by a customer and used in subsequent service placement requests to unambiguously identify where a service is to be bound.
+: The concept of bearer can be generalized to refer to the required underlying connection for the provisioning of an attachment circuit.
+One or multiple attachment circuits may be hosted over the same bearer (e.g., multiple VLANs on the same bearer that is provided by a physical link).

 Network controller:
 : Denotes a functional entity responsible for the management of the service provider network.